Observe the proper procedures when starting or shutting down vRealize Automation.

 Shut down vRealize Automation

 vracli reset vidmcommands if at all possible.
-This command resets all configuration of Workspace One Access and breaks the association between users and provisioned resources.
+This command resets all configurations of Workspace One Access and breaks the association between users and provisioned resources.

 - Log in to the console of any vRealize Automation appliance using either SSH or VMRC.

 - To shut down the vRealize Automation services on all cluster nodes, Run the following set of commands.

 Note: If you copy any of these commands to run and they fail, paste them into notepad first, and then copy them again before running them.
 This procedure strips out any hidden characters and other artifacts that might exist in the documentation source.

 Your vRealize Automation deployment is now shut down.

 Following an unplanned shutdown, a controlled shutdown, or a recovery procedure, you must restart vRealize Automation components in a specific order. vRLCM is a non-critical component, so you can start it at any time.
 VMware Workspace ONE Access, formerly VMware Identity Management, components must be started before you start vRealize Automation.

 - Power on all vRealize Automation appliances and wait for them to start.